15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Flounder Fish Types of Flatfish

 Flounders can be differentiated from other Flat fish through the angle between the midpoint of the dorsal as well as the anal fins.
-The other members of the family also have fins that are more rounded.
+The other members of the family also have more rounded fins.
 They also stand out with bony tubercles that run along the lateral line, which creates a slight ascending curve that crosses the pectoral fin.

 The lower portion is nearly always white.
-The flank which has the eyes is different in accordance with the background.
+The flank which has the eyes is different by the background.
 It can range from brown to greenish and is uneven to spots.
 The spots can be rusty red (can be confused when confused with plaice).

 Halibut